 2. Lack of trust

-Being in a relationship means sharing parts of yourself with another person that you don’t necessarily share with others.
+Being in a relationship means talking about parts of yourself with another person that you don’t necessarily open up to about with others.
 This kind of intimacy requires a deep level of trust, and its absence signals a lack of the same.
 If your partner must always know your whereabouts, is often suspicious of you or your motives for being in a relationship, or persistently doubts your romantic or sexual fidelity, it likely points to a lack of trust.

 Building trust takes time and effort, so there’s no quick fix for this one.
 Fortunately, of all the red flags on this list, lack of trust is one problem that can be solved particularly well with the help of marriage or couples’ counselor, making this a promising place to start.